 How can I become a member of the Theodore Thomas Society?

 Make a financial arrangement to benefit your Chicago Symphony Orchestra.
 We can help you understand the options available and the ways to go about setting up a plan that is just right for you.
-If you have already included the Chicago Symphony Orchestra in your will or trust, please notify our Director of Planned Giving, Al Andreychuk, at 312-294-3150 or by email.
+If you have already included the Chicago Symphony Orchestra in your will or trust, please contact our Director of Planned Giving, Al Andreychuk or call 312-294-3150.

 To become a General Member of the Theodore Thomas Society, it is not necessary to provide documentation.
 Your word is enough.
 However, we appreciate knowing the details of your plan.
 That way, you can be sure that the gift works as you intended.
 To receive the additional benefits of the Stradivarian Associates, a unique group within the Theodore Thomas Society, we ask you to provide documentation of an irrevocable planned gift of $50,000 or a revocable planned gift of at least $100,000.